willymcallister/willymcallister.github.io/_topics/topic-natural-and-forced-response.md

 Capacitors and inductors store energy.
 Voltage and current change over time as the energy moves around.

-The *natural response* of a circuit is what it does "naturally," when it has internal stored energy but no outside signals connected.
-When you connect an external energy source, the behavior includes both the natural response and a *forced response*.
+The *natural response* of a circuit is what it does "naturally" with internal energy and no external energy source.

+When you connect an external energy source the behavior includes both the natural response and a *forced response*.
+The $\text{RC}$ step response is an example of natural plus forced response.

 ----